TrustTheVote-Project/VoteTrackerPlus/docs/tech/tech-overview.md

 Each GGO contributes to the ballot that is presented to the voter at the precinct/Voting Center (VC).

-#### ./votes
+#### ./CVRs

-Votes are _collected_ in the votes folder.
+Votes are _collected_ in the CVRs (Cast Vote Records) folder.
 The default configuration is that only GGO repos that have a precinct/VC will be collecting votes.
 However it is configurable for a precinct/VC to commit votes to a parent GGO repo.
 So, the root GGO repo in most cases would not directly contain any votes since it would not have a precinct/VC associated with it.

 ### 3.3.1) Child GGO's - Git Submodules